VSPavani/Scripting/README.md

 - The folder and other files (`add_tcl`, `create_tcl`, `run_tcl`) were cloned to VS Code.
 - The `Tcl_scripting.py` file was executed in the terminal, automatically generating the final results.

----

-📌 **Note:** Ensure that all required files are present before running the script to avoid errors.